haXample/haHedit/README.md

 # haHedit

 DOS-Style Hex-Editor for windows capable of running crypto batches
+Note: Filesize > 4Gbyte is not supported by Hedit.

 ![screenshot](document/image/Hedit_01.jpg)